 - the water has a temperature between 20 and 45 degrees Celsius

 - breathable water droplets can be created and dispersed, e.g. aerosol created by cooling tower, or water outlets

 - the water is likely to contain a source of nutrients for the organisms to grow, e.g sludge, rust, scale, organic matter and biofilms.

 There are also a number of other potential risk systems that can pose a risk of exposure to legionella, e.g. air washers, emergency showers, humidifiers, indoor ornamental fountains, etc.

 Who should be aware of the need to test for legionella?

-If you are an employer, landlord or someone in control of a premise, you have a duty to understand and manage legionella risks.
-All systems require a risk assessment although not all systems will require control measures.
+If you are an employer, landlord or someone in control of a premises, you have a duty to understand and manage legionella risks.
+All systems require a risk assessment, although not all systems will require control measures.
 A risk assessment may show that the risk of legionella is low and if managed properly will comply with the law.
-With such cases, an assessment must be complete, you may not have to take further action, but it is important to review the assessment regularly in case anything within the system changes.
+In such cases, an assessment must be complete.
+You may not have to take further action but it is important to review the assessment regularly in case anything within the system changes.